DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 \mathbf{v}_{i+1} = \gamma \mathbf{v}_i - \frac{\alpha}{N_b} \sum_{j=1}^{N_b} \nabla \mathscr{L}_j(f_{\theta+\gamma \mathbf{v}_i}(\mathbf{x}_i), y_i)
 $$

-where the main change here is represented by the fact the the loss function ($\mathscr{L}$) and therefore the gradient is evaluated at location $\theta+\gamma \mathbf{v}_i$ rather than at the current one.
+where the main change here is represented by the fact that the loss function ($\mathscr{L}$), and therefore, the gradient is evaluated at location $\theta+\gamma \mathbf{v}_i$ rather than at the current one.
 Here, $\gamma \mathbf{v}_i$ represents a correction factor to the standard method of momentum.
 In classical optimization (i.e., for batched gradient descent), this small change provides an improvement in the rate of convergence from $\mathcal{O}(1/i)$ to $\mathcal{O}(1/i^2)$.
 Note that this is however not always the case when using stochastic gradient descent.

 ### Adaptive learning rates

 Up until now, we have introduced some modifications to the standard SGD algorithm that globally change the scaling of the gradient (also referred to as learning rate).
 However, if we believe that directions of sensitivity of the functional should be axis aligned, different learning rates should be used for the different parameters we wish to optimize for.
 More specifically a small LR should be preferred for those directions associated with large eigenvalues of the local Hessian whilst a large LR should be used for the other directions that associated with small eigenvalues.

 The *delta-bar-delta* algorithm of Jacobs (1988) represents an early heuristic approach to automatically adapting learning rates of individual parameters.
 It is based on this simple rule: